veerleprins/HorrorInfo/README.md

 For the Web Apps from Scratch course within the Minor Web Design & Development ([@cmda-minor-web](https://github.com/cmda-minor-web)) we learn about Designing and Developing web applications from scratch without using frameworks or unnecessary libraries.

-This repository shows a web application about ... with the API from ...
+This repository shows a web application about movies with the API from [The Movie DB](https://www.themoviedb.org/).

 ## :small_orange_diamond: Feature